-**Unfortunately the lift at The Baird Institute is currently out of order (awaiting repair).
-The Matisse exhibition will be open as usual during advertised times.
-We apologise for the inconvenience.
+**Unfortunately the lift at The Baird Institute is currently awaiting repair and remains out of order**

 We care for many thousands of objects within the East Ayrshire collections from Fine and Decorative Art to Zoology and Local & Social History.

 Collected over a period of over 150 years by individuals, groups and earlier museums, East Ayrshire’s collections are often regarded as unusual in their quality and range, with a number of objects have been loaned for exhibition to other museums across the UK and Europe.
 The collections also continue to be developed and expanded upon, and new items are acquired every year.

 Many items are of international importance – such as the collections of early musical instruments and arms and armour, elements of the Fine Art collection at the Dick Institute and original manuscripts written by Robert Burns, displayed at the Burns House Museum.
 Firm family favourites, like ‘Brian’ the lion, or the whale’s jaw-bones that can also be found at the Dick Institute.

 Other items in the collections represent some of the best examples of their type, for example Ayrshire Needlework, Mauchline Ware and Cumnock Pottery (much of which is displayed at The Baird Institute).
 Other, more common-place items illustrate the daily lives of ordinary people over many centuries – their work, their clothes, and their leisure time – but are nonetheless valuable for what they tell us about our own histories.

 Whilst it is impossible to display all of these items at any one time, those not on public view are held in store, and are preserved, documented and researched by a dedicated Collection Care team.
 However these objects are still accessible, either by appointment, special exhibitions, or through Future Museum.